JustinasBliujus/expenses_tracker/README.md

 ## Features

 - **User Authentication**
-  Register and log in  with email and password.
+  Register and log in with email and password

 - **Intuitive Navigation**
-  Access the app through a  left-side drawer menu.
+  Access the app through a left-side drawer menu

 - **Overview Page**
-  - Default landing page after login.
+  - Default landing page after login
   - View expenses summarized by daily, weekly, monthly, or all-time periods.
-  - Visualize spending with an interactive pie chart breaking down expenses by category.
+  - Visualize spending with an interactive pie chart breaking down expenses by category

 - **History Page**
   - A list of all user's spendings
+  - Ability to delete on long hold

 - **Adding Expenses**
-  - Enter the amount and choose category and date.
+  - Enter the amount and choose category and date

 - **Categories Management**
-  - Create and customize expense categories with colors.
+  - Create and customize expense categories with colors
-  - Organize your expenses by moving them between categories for better tracking.
+  - Organize your expenses by merging categories

 ## Screenshots